MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-guestfileservice.md

 ---
-Description: 'Msvm\_GuestFileService contains a method that can be used to copy a file to a virtual machine from the Hyper-V host.' ms.assetid: '76667557-13B2-4286-BC6B-E32FADE62A7A'
+Description: Msvm\_GuestFileService contains a method that can be used to copy a file to a virtual machine from the Hyper-V host. ms.assetid: 76667557-13B2-4286-BC6B-E32FADE62A7A
-title: 'Msvm\_GuestFileService class'
+title: Msvm\_GuestFileService class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_GuestFileService class